 1. Collaborations are particularly interesting to explore solutions for new problems like sachets

-Several years ago, ALPLA, a world leader in the development and production of innovative plastic packaging, took a dive into reusable beverage bottles.
+Several years ago, ALPLA, a world leader in developing and producing innovative plastic packaging, took a dive into reusable beverage bottles.
 However, using reuse to tackle single-use sachets was entirely new to them.
-Therefore, ALPLA saw an opportunity in teaming up with Koinpack to support the venture in the development of the quality reusables that Koinpack needed to grow and become scalable.
-This way, ALPLA could benefit from Koinpack’s knowledge on customer interactions with refill solutions and explore this new product category and market at a small scale.
-From Koinpack’s side, this gave them a headstart and the opportunity to learn from ALPLA’s experience in packaging, materials and cleaning.
+Therefore, ALPLA saw an opportunity to team up with Koinpack to support the venture in developing quality reusables that Koinpack needed to grow and become scalable.
+This way, ALPLA could benefit from Koinpack’s knowledge of customer interactions with refill solutions and explore this new product category and market on a small scale.
+From Koinpack’s side, this gave them a headstart and the opportunity to learn from ALPLA’s experience in packaging, materials, and cleaning.

 2. By combining the speed of start-ups with the experience of a corporate, we can rapidly develop better products

-The differences between start-ups and corporates are what allows them to complete with each other.
+The differences between start-ups and corporates are what allow them to compete with each other.
 It is important to recognize and appreciate their very different strengths, weaknesses and ways of working.
 Collaboration allows each party to take a step back, look at the situation from a different point of view and find the missing piece of the puzzle.
-Danilo explained to us that “established enterprises with their proven practices and processes have a very hard time changing things up, challenging what has worked for a long time, or allocating resources to try out new things.
-They are strong when it comes to executing a clear goal with a set outcome, but they struggle when a very dynamic approach is required.”
-In contrast, Bintang explained to us how start-ups are not afraid to explore and quickly adapt strategy when something is not working.
-It is the flexibility and fearlessness to find solutions to unanswered questions that the start-ups have and corporates don’t.
+Danilo explained that “established enterprises with their proven practices and processes have a very hard time changing things up, challenging what has worked for a long time, or allocating resources to try new things.
+They are strong when executing a clear goal with a set outcome, but they struggle when a very dynamic approach is required.”
+In contrast, Bintang explained how start-ups are not afraid to explore and quickly adapt strategies when something is not working.
+It is the flexibility and fearlessness to find solutions to unanswered questions that start-ups have, and corporates don’t.

 3. Refill solutions and waste banks partnering is a new way to involve local communities and expand the reach of refill solutions

 Fitria Ariyani introduced the concept of a waste bank and explained how they contribute to local communities.
 A waste bank is an entity that collects waste in exchange for money or electricity.
 Waste is gathered then segregated and recycled.
 However, single-use sachets throw a spanner in the works.
-Sachets are close to impossible to recycle and represent a low value when compared to sturdier plastics.
-Waste banks cannot dispose of sachets in a sustainable manner and ultimately end up going to landfill where they run the risk of leaking into our environment.
+Sachets are nearly impossible to recycle and represent a low value compared to sturdier plastics.
+Waste banks cannot sustainably dispose of sachets and ultimately end up going to landfills where they run the risk of leaking into our environment.